-Chapter 4 - Recertification
+Chapter 4 - Renewal

 The time between initial eligibility and the date the SSR must review the case, or the time between required reviews is the certification period.
-The recertification process involves recipients providing updated information to have their program eligibility recertified or re-determined by ESA for additional periods of time which vary by program.
-The recertification process must be completed within set time frames.
-No FS group may participate in the FS program beyond the end of their certification period unless they submit a signed recertification and complete the recertification process.
-If they do not complete this process within thirty days of the end of their certification period, they must re-apply, unless the delay is due to agency failure to provide the group with an opportunity to recertify.
-For MA groups, the group may not participate beyond the end of their certification period without a recertification of eligibility unless the agency either fails to provide the group with an opportunity to recertify or is seeking additional information to complete a recertification.

-MA recertifications are done by mail.
-However, if a customer meets with his/her SSR for another purpose, the SSR should encourage the customer to recertify MA eligibility at that time if the MA certification period ends within ninety days.
+The review process is sometimes called different things depending on the program, but for purposes of this Policy, the review process for all programs is referred to as Renewal.
+Renewal for all programs usually involves customers providing updated information to have their program eligibility renewed or re-determined by ESA for additional certification periods, which vary by program.
+The Renewal process must be completed within set time frames.

+TANF and GC Must be renewed once every twelve months.
+However, these two programs, do not expire if a renewal is not scheduled prior to the end of the twelve-month period.
+SNAP No SNAP group may participate in the SNAP program beyond the end of their certification period unless they are determined eligible for a new certification period.
+The customer must submit a signed Renewal application and complete the SNAP renewal process.
+If they do not complete this process within thirty days of the end of their certification period, they must re-apply, unless the delay is due to the agency.
+For MA, individuals may not participate beyond the end of their certification period without a redetermination of eligibility unless the agency either fails to provide an opportunity to renew or is seeking additional information to complete the Renewal process.
+MA Some MA renewals are done by mail, fax, or in-person.
+MA renewals based on Modified Adjusted Gross Income (MAGI) are either done by the agency without the customer having to do anything or are done by mail, telephone, in-person online or other commonly available electronic means.
+However, if a customer meets with an SSR for another purpose, the SSR should encourage the customer to renew MA eligibility at that time if the MA certification period ends within ninety days.
 Groups categorically eligible for Medicaid do not need to recertify MA eligibility (see Section 12.6: Termination of Categorical Eligibility in Part IV for policy on handling groups who have lost their categorical eligibility).

-GC cases must be reviewed once every twelve months.
-However, benefits in this program do not expire if a redetermination is not scheduled prior to the end of the twelve-month period.

-DHS has developed a phased implementation plan for the mandatory assessment and orientation of work-eligible TANF customers.
-During the first phase, customers were permitted to voluntarily submit to the orientation and assessment.
-During the second phase, TANF customers who have not received a TANF orientation and assessment will be required to have a TANF review in order to maintain eligibility.
-Effective February 1, 2013, TANF reviews will consist of the completion of an Online Work Readiness Assessment, orientation, and Individual Responsibility Plan.
-Therefore, until further notice, TANF reviews will only be scheduled for TANF recipients who have not completed their in-depth assessment, orientation, and plan.
-DHS will provide instructions on the subsequent phases at the appropriate time.
+Legal Authority 4.2.

-Area/Topic District Federal TANF: D.C.
-Code 4-205.19a-19b; 4-205.53 MA: 42 CFR 435.916 Recertification FS: 7 USC 2012(c); 7 USC 2020(e) (4); 7 CFR 273.2 (f) (8); 273.14 Code 4-205.5a ,
+Area/Topic District Federal Renewal TANF: DC Code 4-205.53(a) MA: 42 CFR 435.916 POWER: DC Code 4-205.75(a) GC: See TANF and DC Code 4-205.5a MA: 29 DCMR 9501; 29 DCMR 9800; 22-B DCMR 3305 SNAP: 7 USC 2012( f ); 7 USC 2020 ( e) (4); 7 CFR 273.2 (f ) (8); 273.14